openxla/stablehlo/docs/spec.md

 For floating-point element types with `compare_type = TOTALORDER`, the op uses the combination of `totalOrder` and `compareQuietEqual` operations from IEEE-754.
-This feature appears to be unused, so in the future we are planning to remove it ([#584](https://github.com/openxla/stablehlo/issues/584)).
+This feature appears to be unused, so in the future, we are planning to remove it ([#584](https://github.com/openxla/stablehlo/issues/584)).

 For complex element types, lexicographic comparison of `(real, imag)` pairs is